opello 10 months ago

 It's really instructive to see how quickly people will abandon any pretense of liberal society when they have a personal animus against the ox currently being gored.

-• ivewonyoung an hour ago
+• ivewonyoung 10 months ago

 Here's a good explanation of how the Brazilian Supreme Court did a creative and novel interpretation of the law to give itself powers to investigate and regulate the internet without law enforcement or legislative/executive involvent.